Mexico Government

 Who is the president of Mexico?

-Elections/Appointments: The president is directly elected by simple majority popular vote for a single 6-year term; the election was last held on 1 July 2018 (next to be held in July 2024)
+elections/appointments: president directly elected by simple majority popular vote for a single 6-year term; election last held on 1 July 2018 (next to be held on 2 June 2024)

 Suffrage: 18 years of age; universal and compulsory